cyverse/cyverse-sdk/docs/client-create.md

 *Note:* The -N flag allows you to specify a machine-readable name for your application; -D provides the description, and -S option stores your API keys for future use, so you will not need to manually enter them when you authenticate later.

-After being prompted for your iPlant username and password, you should get a response from clients-create that looks similar to this:
+After being prompted for your CyVerse username and password, you should get a response from clients-create that looks similar to this:
 ```json
 {
     "_links": {